-Chilean President Pinera calls for cabinet reshuffle amid protests
+Chilean President Pinera to shake up cabinet amid protests

 The move sparked outrage among many in Chile, who said his words and actions harkened back to the grim era of military rule under dictator Augusto Pinochet.

-Speaking with reporters Saturday morning, Pinera said he would soon lift the state of emergency Sunday evening as violence and looting has begun to subside.
+Speaking with reporters Saturday morning, Pinera said he would lift the state of emergency Sunday evening at midnight “if circumstances allow.”

-Pinera this week called for a new “social pact,” promising to boost the minimum wage and pensions, ditch fare hikes on public transportation and fix the country’s ailing health care system.

-In a statement Saturday, the military said the city “had tended to normalcy...thanks to the contribution of all of its citizens,” and said it would lift a military curfew on the city Saturday evening.
+Chile´s military said Saturday the city “had tended to normalcy...thanks to the contribution of all of its citizens,” adding it would not enforce a curfew on Saturday evening.